safeeras042/BookHaven/README.md

 > **Note**: The video content is for demonstration purposes only and may not reflect the latest updates to the application.

+### Making Purchases and Reading E-Books

+This video demonstrates the process of adding and removing books to/from the cart, filling out purchase details, making a purchase, and accessing the purchased e-books through the "My Books" section.
+Follow along to see how users can seamlessly interact with BookHaven's features.

+> **Note**: The video content is for demonstration purposes only and may not reflect the latest updates to the application.

 https://github.com/safeeras042/BookHaven/assets/134996928/92fafc2c-a280-438a-be7b-418a6f7de7eb